Processes

 2. Then there’s a kind of process that makes something that was previously possible significantly simpler.

 3. And then there’s everything else.
-E.g: telling people to behave slightly different from what common sense tells them to do without making any impact.
+E.g: telling people to behave slightly differently from what common sense tells them to do without making any impact.

 When designing a process, look for these properties:

 A process takes an input to produce an output.
-A group of processes can be view as a System.
+Groups of processes can be viewed as systems.

 The only purpose of good process is to produce good outcomes.
 A process is not good unless it produces good outcomes.

 You cannot judge the process by a single outcome.
-Only a long run of outcomes tell you anything about the process.
+Only a long run of outcomes tells you anything about the process.
 Consequently, once you know what the process is like, any single outcome from that process adds nothing to your knowledge about the process.
+If you want to improve a process, you have to ignore the process goal first, in favour of examining the process itself and understanding it.